- Find a Trail

 - Get Involved

-Explore the best rated trails in Waterloo, IA.
-Whether you're looking for an easy walking trail or a bike trail like the Old Creamery Nature Trail and CEMAR Trail.
-With more than 53 trails covering 4029 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Waterloo, IA, whether you're looking for an easy walking trail or a bike trail like the Old Creamery Nature Trail and Boyson Trail .
+With more than 52 trails covering 4059 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 13.6 miles from waverly to readlyn.
 It’s very shady on the western part of the trail and not so much the closer you get to readlyn.
 Good hard surfaced trail that has great towns and parks and amenities on both ends.